 Here’s my rooster, Monty (named for Montgomery Clift, because as a young cockerel he was slim, tall, dark, and handsome) back in February.
-Someday I’ll have to write a history of my roosters, but for now suffice it to say that last fall I drove an hour to pick up Monty from a farm in Mooers Forks.
+Someday I’ll have to write a history of my roosters, but for now suffice it to say that last fall I drove an hour and half to pick up Monty from a farm in Mooers Forks.
 He took over my small flock of four hens with adolescent enthusiasm.
 His own harem!
 Sex at every opportunity!

 Monty struts with self-importance and crows all day long.
 “Shut up!”
 I hear the builders yell good-naturedly in reply.

 For the last three days I have been very busy with guests and struggling to put things together in the house.
 (Where could the cross bars of the bed frame be?)
 Yesterday at around 2 PM I was sweating over bookcase pieces in the living room when the dogs suddenly leapt up barking.

 I ran to the window and saw nothing.
 The dogs stared out the glass patio doors for a moment but eventually went back to sleep.